An additional payment to help with your child care costs if you’re eligible for Child Care Benefit.

 Eligibility & payment rates

-- you use a Child Care Benefit approved child care service
+To get Child Care Rebate, you must be using a Child Care Benefit approved child care service.

 Work, Training, Study test